jevshyl/Docker-Frontend/README.md

 - userCreatesListElement
 - userTriesToAddElementWithoutLogin

 Click on one of those tests.
-I should run directly.
+It should run directly.
 If the test stops at the login and doesn't continue just restart the test.
 That should fix the problem.
 #### Where to find tests
 You can find our cypress test here:
 - UEK223-OurSpace-Group-6-Frontend/cypress/e2e/